jagregory/abrash-black-book/README.md

   * `all`  - do all of the above

 Once complete, there'll be an `out` directory with a `black-book.epub`, a `black-book.mobi` and a `html` directory with a `black-book.html` file.

+> Note: Generating a mobi requires an epub to already exist.
+Also, mobi generation can be *slow* because of compression.
+If you want a quick mobi conversion you can just run `kindlegen out/black-book.epub`.